cp2k/cp2k/docs/libraries/eigensolvers/dlaf.md

 &END GLOBAL
 ```

 The `DLAF_NEIGVEC_MIN` indicates the minimum matrix size for which DLA-Future is used instead of ScaLAPACK.
-DLA-Future is efficient for large matrices, but it might be slower than ScaLAPACK for small matrices.
+DLA-Future is optimized for large matrices on GPUs, and might be slower than ScaLAPACK for small matrices or CPU matrices.

 ### Block Size